The Foundry

 for four weeks, monthly for twelve months, yearly forever.

-Crash-loop protection in Electron engages safe mode after
+The shell’s crash-loop protection engages safe mode after

 three consecutive failures.